mydatamyconsent/dotnet-sdk/docs/DataConsentRequestsApi.md

 <a name="createrequest"></a>
 # **CreateRequest**
-> bool CreateRequest (DataConsentRequestModel dataConsentRequestModel = null)
+> DataConsentRequest CreateRequest (DataConsentRequestModel dataConsentRequestModel = null)

 Create a consent request.